 Retainage -Retention

-The Client shall be entitled to retain 10% of the invoiced amount, exclusive of VAT, from each invoice issued by the Contractor (except for the Advance Payment invoice).
+The Client shall be entitled to retain 10% of the invoiced amount for the Work, exclusive of VAT, from each invoice issued for the Work by the Contractor (except for the Advance Payment invoice).
 The retained funds, less the amount to which the Client has been entitled to draw under this Contract, shall be released within 30 days from handover and takeover of the Work, providing that defects and backlogs, if any, recorded in the Takeover Protocol have been remedied and their remedy has been confirmed in writing by the Client.
 The retention shall serve to the Client for securing proper and timely fulfilment of any obligations by the Contractor under this Contract (namely securing proper and timely completion of the Work), as well as for any compensation of damages, individual contractual penalties, and sanctions, as well as other legitimate claims of the Client in case of breaching Contractor's obligations resulting from the Contract.

 Warranty retention

-The Client shall be entitled to retain 5% of the invoiced amount, exclusive of VAT, from each invoice issued by the Contractor.
-The retained funds, less the amount to which the Client has been entitled to draw under this Contract, shall be released within 30 days (i) after all defects, if any, notified to the Contractor during the warranty period within the meaning of Clause 9 hereof, have been remedied, with their remedy having been confirmed in writing by the Client; and/or (ii) after satisfaction of all Client’s claims, if any, which may be satisfied from the warranty retention pursuant to this Clause hereof; but no sooner than 30 days after the expiry of the warranty period pursuant to Clause 9 hereof.
-The warranty retention under this Clause hereof shall serve the Client to secure the Client’s claims arising in connection with the Contractor’s default in remedying defects in the Performance, as well as to compensate for any damages, individual contractual penalties, and sanctions, as well as other legitimate claims of the Client in the event of the Contractor’s default.
+The Client shall be entitled to retain 5% of the invoiced amount for the Work and/or for such Services which as the Client determines at its discretion, exclusive of VAT, from each invoice issued by the Contractor for the Work and/or for such Services.
+The retained funds, less the amount to which the Client has been entitled to draw under this Contract in relation to the work or relevant Services, shall be released within 30 days (i) after all defects, if any, notified to the Contractor during the warranty period for the Work and/or such Services within the meaning of Clause 9 hereof, have been remedied, with their remedy having been confirmed in writing by the Client; and/or (ii) after satisfaction of all Client’s claims, if any, which may be satisfied from the warranty retention pursuant to this Clause hereof; but no sooner than 30 days after the expiry of the warranty period pursuant to Clause 9 hereof the Work and/or for such Services.
+The warranty retention under this Clause hereof shall serve the Client to secure the Client’s claims arising in connection with the Contractor’s default in remedying defects in the subject of performance, as well as to compensate for any damages, individual contractual penalties, and sanctions, as well as other legitimate claims of the Client in the event of the Contractor’s default.

 For withholding tax purposes the transfer of rights under Clause 21 of the GTC represents a full transfer of ownership for indefinite period of time (except for so called moral rights of the author that are inalienable).
 Consequently, no withholding tax shell be applied as payments under this contract not represent royalties.